ilsegaertner/CUB-Film-Angular-client/README.md

 # Name: CUB Film Data (Angular)

-## A Client-side app for an arthouse movies database, built ith Typescript in Angular
+## A Client-side app for an arthouse movies database, built with Typescript in Angular

 <img width="1434" alt="Image of a screenshot of the app" src="https://github.com/ilsegaertner/CUB-Film-Angular-client/blob/main/src/assets/CUB-Film-Angular-client_documentation/CUB-Film-Angular-client_documentation_08.png?raw=true">